Gert Town, New Orleans: Food

 Dunbar's Creole Cuisine is a native Louisiana, family-run restaurant re-established by Celestine Dunbar in 2017.
 Before moving to 7834 Earhart Boulevard, on the edge of Gert Town, the restaurant, started in 1986, was called Dunbar's Creole Cooking and was on Freret Street.

 The roots of the establishment were a local deli off of Oak Street.
-During the 1970s, Dunbar took over the duties and responsibilities of the deli across the street from her home when the owner fell ill.
-Each day she would cook the meals needed at home and bring them over to the deli.
-As time passed the business gained more traction and consistent customers who knew of Dunbar and her home-cooked meals.
-Consequently, she finally decided to open up a bigger restaurant of her own.

 It didn't take long for Dunbar's Creole Cooking to receive praise and recognition from both native New Orleans residents and supporters worldwide.
 It was featured in various magazines such as Southern Living and the Gourmet.

 The restaurant was greatly affected by Hurricane Katrina in 2005.
 The entire business was destroyed, and Dunbar didn't have insurance to cover all the expenses to rebuild and to replace everything that was lost.
 Dunbar took her business to Loyola Law School's food court in 2006.
 At this location, she grew her clientele with university students and faculty.
 She even participated in numerous festivals and other events until she finally found a new location to rebuild her restaurant.

-After an extensive process, the new and improved Dunbar's Creole Cuisine had its grand opening on 7 April 2017.
-Countless loyal supporters were ecstatic about the return of the beloved restaurant and now it has become a hot spot for many.
-Dunbar's Creole Cuisine draws people from far and wide with its unique fusion of modern Creole cuisine and home-made country Louisiana meals.